HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 - Metric Unit Conversion

-If you wish to contest a planning application or planning decision, then then you are going to need to be nimble on your feet.
+If you wish to contest a planning application or planning decision you are going to need to be nimble on your feet.

 Unfortunately, the process of considering most planning applications and challenging a consent is not as open in France as it is in the UK.

-The only public information requirement is for the mairie to display a notice of the planning application outside of the town hall, within 15 days of receipt of the application.
+The only public information requirement for a planning application is for the mairie to display a notice of the application, giving only the most basic information, outside of the town hall within 15 days of its receipt by them.

-When a planning consent is granted the mairie should place a notice of consent outside the village/town hall, and the applicant is also obliged to place a notice on the site.
+When a planning decision is made the mairie should place a notice of the decision outside the village/town hall, and the applicant is also obliged to place a notice on the site.

-Within two months of the notice of planning consent being displayed on the site it is possible to formally oppose the decision.
+Within two months of the notice of planning decision being displayed on the site it is possible to formally oppose the decision.

 If there is a delay in erecting the notice, then the two-month period does not run until the date of the notice is displayed.